MicrosoftDocs/azure-devops-docs/docs/includes/keyboard-shortcuts/work-items-page-shortcuts.md

 ::: moniker range="azure-devops-2019"

 > [!NOTE]
-> The following shortcuts are available in the web portal for Azure DevOps Server 2019 and later versions.
+> Shortcuts you can use in a work item are available in the web portal for Azure DevOps Server 2019 and later versions.

 ::: moniker-end